bstoroe/bstoroe.github.io/resume.md

 Introduction
 ------------

-Software engineer with over 10 years of experience.
+Software design engineer with over 10 years of experience.
 History of working within teams to ensure quality using intuition and automated testing techniques.
 Motivated to grasp new technologies quickly, and expand testing coverage in breadth and depth.
 Track record of shipping products that benefit users in a timely manner.

 Industry Experience
 -------------------